Homemade Organic Dairy Cow Feed Recipe

 I’ll show you the five ingredients we use to make organic feed for dairy cows at home, how much we feed our cows, and how feeding grain affects milk production!

-It’s no secret that I love my first dairy cow, Belle, plus the newcomers Bossy and Blondie.
+It’s no secret that I love my first family milk cow, Belle, plus the ones that came after her.
 They provide milk and dairy products for my family plus calves that we raise for meat.

 In the South where I live, it’s hard to near impossible to find organic feed for animals.
-Big box stores sell small bags, but they are cost prohibitive for my family because of the quantity we would need to buy.
+Big box stores sell small bags of cow feed, but they are cost prohibitive for my family because of the quantity we would need to buy.

 How to make organic feed for dairy cows at home.

-This recipe is so simple.
-And you can adjust it to suit your needs and what you can purchase.
+This dairy cow feed recipe is so simple.
+And you can adjust it to suit your cow’s nutritional needs and what you can purchase.

-A lot of commercial dairy cows like Holstein cows are bred to produce an abundant supply of milk.
-That said, they require a lot of grain in order to stay healthy while producing the amount of milk that they were bred for.
+A lot of commercial dairy cattle like Holstein cows are bred to produce an abundant supply of milk.
+That said, they require a lot of cereal grains in order to stay healthy while producing the amount of milk that they were bred for.

 Alternatively, homestead cows like Jersey cows don’t produce quite as much milk and can get away with just eating grass as long as your pasture is thick and lush.
-If your pasture is not that great, they would need some grains, too.
+If your pasture is not that great, it’s a good idea to give them some grains, too.

 Ingredients

-I want to encourage you to make organic feed for dairy cows at home for a fraction of the cost by ordering animal feed from Azure Standard.
-They have food trucks that go all over the country each month, so you are likely to have a drop point near your home or farm!
+I want to encourage you to make your own feed for dairy cows at home for a fraction of the cost by ordering animal feed from Azure Standard.
+They have food trucks that go all over the country each month, and you are likely to have a drop point near your home or farm!
 You can also get it delivered to your house by paying extra.

 Barley – Whole barley from Azure Standard comes in 45-pound bags.
 It contains an outer hull that has 70 to 80 percent of TDN (total digestible nutrients) and 7 to 10 percent of digestible protein.
 This ingredient helps the cows produce more milk, too!